OUR PLACE.

 BUSINESSES

-Based on all that discussion, we’ll put together a draft of the plan for everyone to check in February.
-If you’d like a flavour of what that might look like, check out what other communities have done here.
+If you’d like a flavour of what the final Plan might look like, check out what other communities have done here.